markoinla/build-together/README.md

 - `get_issue` - Get detailed information about a specific issue
 - `update_issue` - Update an issue's details, resolution status, or starred status

-### Using MCP Tools in Windsurf
+### Using MCP Tools in Cursor, Claude Code, or Windsurf

-You can use these tools directly in your conversations with Windsurf.
+You can use these tools directly in your conversations with the AI assistant.
 For example:

 1. To create a new task: "Please create a task in the current sprint to implement the login feature"
 2. To check project status: "What tasks are still incomplete in the current sprint?"
 3. To update a task: "Mark the authentication task as completed"

-Windsurf will automatically use the appropriate MCP tools to perform these actions.
+The AI assistant will automatically use the appropriate MCP tools to perform these actions.

 ## Development